Understanding Payment Terms

 Many small business owners and freelancers overlook the critical importance of clearly defined payment terms.
-These aren’t just a formality on an invoice; they are the contractual agreement that dictates when, how, and under what conditions a client must pay you.
+They are the contractual agreement that dictates when, how, and under what conditions a client must pay you.
+If you want to keep your cash flow healthy and your client relationships smooth, it’s time to master the language of payment terms.

-What Exactly Are Payment Terms?
+What Are Payment Terms?

-Simply put, payment terms are the rules you and your client agree upon regarding the settlement of an invoice.
+Payment terms are the rules you and your client agree upon regarding the settlement of an invoice.
 They include the due date, acceptable payment methods, and any penalties or discounts associated with early or late payment.

 A well-defined set of terms does two essential things:

-- Sets Clear Expectations: It eliminates ambiguity, preventing the awkward “when will I get paid?” conversation.
+1. Sets Clear Expectations: It eliminates ambiguity, preventing the awkward “when will I get paid?” conversation.

-- Protects Your Business: It gives you a legal framework to enforce payment and manage your financial planning.
+2. Protects Your Business: It gives you a legal framework to enforce payment and manage your financial planning.

 What Is Common Payment Terminology?